 Raising Awareness of SUDC

 Wrenn's case was registered with the SUDC Registry & Research Collaborative (SUDCRRC) funded in part by The SUDC Foundation.
-The SUDCRRC is the largest multi-site research collaborative on SUDC and created at NYU Langone Health in 2014 by Orrin Devinsky, MD and Laura Gould, MSc.
+The SUDCRRC is the largest multi-site research collaborative on SUDC and was created at NYU Langone Health in 2014 by Orrin Devinsky, MD, and Laura Gould, MSc.
 The SUDCRRC studies sudden unexplained deaths in childhood (SUDC) with their team of experts from pediatrics, neurology, cardiology, radiology, pathology, and infectious disease to better understand and learn to prevent these tragedies.
 By combining the knowledge of academic investigators, forensic pathologists, medical examiners, and coroners, they have explained deaths that have been previously unexplained.
 Families who participate can receive study results as they help to advance medical research, which may assist with anxiety as a result of the sudden inexplicable death.
 “As you can imagine, the choice to have another child after the unexpected death of one child can be extremely difficult for parents,” says Cheshire whose sister had another child since Wrenn’s death.

 What is the Difference Between SIDS, SUDC, and SUID?